thankinson/tlh_flask_site/README.md

 This Flask app is designed to :

-    - Allow to set user can access the user dashboard and update pass word or delete account.
+    - Allow user to access the user dashboard and update pass word or delete account.
     - Allow Admin to access an admin dashboard so they can give users diferent access rights to content or remove a user.

 The user should not be able to access the admin dashboard.